Methodist local preacher: Local preachers worldwide

-The institution of local preachers spread from the original Wesleyan Methodist church to the other Methodist denominations that developed in Britain; and from Britain to Methodist churches in other countries, particularly those that were founded or supported by the UK Methodist church, such as the churches in India, Australia, New Zealand, the Caribbean, Fiji, and many countries in Africa.
-The title of "local preacher" was used historically in several Methodist denominations in North America, and local preachers there had the right to marry and bury people (though not to administer Communion) as well as to lead worship.
-But the role has more or less vanished from America to-day.
-Although the modern US United Methodist Church recognises an order of "lay speakers", they do not have the authority or the responsibility for leading worship in the same way as a local preacher in Britain.
+The institution of local preachers spread from the original Wesleyan Methodist Church to the other Methodist connexions that developed in Britain; and from Britain to Methodist churches in other countries, particularly those that were founded or supported by the British Methodist Church, such as the churches in India, Australia, New Zealand, the Caribbean, Fiji, and many countries in Africa.
+The title of "local preacher" was used historically in several Methodist denominations in North America, and local preachers there had the right to marry and bury people (though not to administer Communion) as well as to lead worship; the role has more or less vanished from America today.
+Although the modern US-based United Methodist Church recognises an order of "lay speakers", they do not have the authority or the responsibility for leading worship in the same way as a local preacher in Britain.
 Within the last decade, the United Methodist Church began an order called "local pastors," who are appointed by a bishop to serve in one local charge.

 Lay preaching in other denominations

-Although Methodism has probably organised the institution of local preaching more thoroughly than any other denomination, lay preachers are used by many other churches.
-The other Nonconformist churches in Britain have long had similar arrangements, and the Church of England now makes considerable use of "lay readers".
-However Anglican lay readers, and indeed the lay preachers of other denominations, have never quite enjoyed the status within their own churches, or the recognition beyond them, that are associated with the Methodist local preacher.
+Although Methodism has perhaps organised the institution of local preaching more thoroughly than any other denomination, lay preachers are used by many other churches.
+The other Nonconformist churches in Britain have long had similar arrangements, and the Church of England now makes considerable use of lay readers.
+However, Anglican lay readers, and indeed the lay preachers of other denominations, have never quite enjoyed the status within their own churches, or the recognition beyond them, that are associated with the Methodist local preacher.